Here ya go!

 Generally don't dismantle weapons at a blacksmith unless you get rare materials back like dimeritium.
 You'll usually be better off selling weapons/armour, and dismantling your other random crap like candelabras, hides and platters to get materials instead.
 Once you have access to Novigrad, the blacksmith and armorer there will give you the best prices early on for weapons/armour.

-Much later in the game, you'll want to use the Master/Grandmaster smiths in Beauclair to do your dismantling, as they return two of each component instead of one.
+Much later in the game, you'll want to use the Master armorer in Velen to do your dismantling, as they return two of each component instead of one.
+This also applies to the Master/Grandmaster smiths in Beauclair, but they are more expensive.

 Jewellery can often be dismantled to get gems, which sell for more than the jewellery itself did.
 Shells can be dismantled to get pearls which sell for a lot.